Doctor Who Monsters, Aliens and Villains

 Name: Vardans

-Format: Television show and Book
+Format: Television show, Book and Audio

 Time of Origin: Planet and time of origin unspecified; although they once attempted an invasion of Gallifrey, it was never revealed precisely where and when they came from in relation to the Time Lords, and their later invasion of Earth in the 1970s was aided by the Meddling Monk.

-Doctors: Fourth Doctor and Seventh Doctor
+Doctors: First Doctor, Second Doctor, Third Doctor, Fourth Doctor and Seventh Doctor

 The Vardans (The Invasion of Time)